IamPramod33/react-starter-kit/README.md

-React-Starter-Kit will be a useful way of learning react to a starter.
+React-Starter-Kit will be a useful for a starter to learn React JS.
 References for React and some basic examples are available in this Repo

 # Development Setup